 Black Friday 2020 saw brands large and small ditching the discounts in favour of something altogether more community and/or environmentally-driven.
 Rather than offering customers the chance to save money on purchases over the Black Friday/Cyber Monday period, several brands have donated proceeds to good causes or encouraged customers to take part in larger charity challenges.

-Here, our CEO, Karen Pflug, reflects on some of these ‘Green Friday’ activities, what they could mean for the future of Black Friday, and the opportunity they present for consumer brands.
+Here, former CEO, Karen Pflug, reflects on some of these ‘Green Friday’ activities, what they could mean for the future of Black Friday, and the opportunity they present for consumer brands.

 Many consumers are looking for new ways to ‘give back’